fuzzylogicxx/fuzzylogic/posts/small-changes.md

 It’s worth relating what was going on in my life prior to making these tweaks.
 While there wasn’t any particular emergency there were a number of lower-level flags.

-- I had recently taken days off work for stress and mental fatigue triggered by the nature of my job.
+- I’d recently taken days off work for stress and mental fatigue triggered by the nature of my job.
 - I obsessed about things, both work-related matters and hobbies.
 These OCD-like symptoms were counterproductive and mentally draining.
 - I suffered bouts of low mood which affected aspects of personal and home life.
 I felt tired and disconnected.
-- I was often late to bed and struggling to rise, with knock-on effects for other parts of my day.
+- I was often late to bed and struggling to rise, with knock-on effects for the rest of my day.
+- I was a bit overweight.
 - During and after lockdown (and partly as a result of working from home) I’d developed bad habits.
-I was just about ready for work in time at the start of each day but without always eating well, and having dressed pretty lazily due to lack of time and organisation.
+I was just about ready for work at the start of each day but generally without thinking how I ate, and having dressed lazily due to lack of time and organisation.
-- I was a bit overweight.

-I guess many _mony a mickle maks a muckle_ works both ways!
+I guess _mony a mickle maks a muckle_ works both ways!
 A collection of smaller undesirable things leads to a larger sensation of things being off-kilter.

 ## Healthier breakfast